 Next Research Goals

 The mission of ACU’s NEXT Lab is to provide global solutions to the world’s need for energy, water and medical isotopes by advancing the technology of molten salt reactors while educating future leaders in nuclear science and engineering.

 This mission provides a clear long-term goal.
-A Molten Salt Research & Test Reactor (MSR&TRx) is critical to the research, design, and development of this technology.
-To support the design of a MSR&TRx, a non-nuclear molten salt test system is needed.
+A Molten Salt Research Reactor (MSRR) is critical to the research, design, and development of this technology.
+To support the design of a MSRR, a non-nuclear molten salt test system is needed.
 The system would allow for testing advanced instrumentation, evaluating different salt properties, making fundamental data measurements, and testing hardware that can be used with molten salts.
-A flexible molten salt loop test lab in Bennett Labs on the ACU campus would advance the technical readiness level of all of these critical design considerations for a MSR&TRx.
+A flexible molten salt loop test lab in Bennett Labs on the ACU campus would advance the technical readiness level of all of these critical design considerations for a MSRR.

 We expect to engage a variety of engineering support from within the department.
 As we build salt containers, heaters, loops, pumps and basic instrumentation, we will leverage local engineering expertise and engage students in the process.